rackerlabs/technical-blog/_posts/2020-02-05-introduction-to-oracle-secure-backup-in-aws.md

 ### Requirements

-To follow along with this post, make sure you consider the following requirements:
+To follow along with this post, make sure you consider the following requirements.

-#### Access keys and the secret access key, or IAM role, to access S3
+#### Access keys and the secret access key, or IAM role, to log in to S3

 You need an AWS account and an Identity and Access Management (IAM) user with full access to AWS S3.

-The set-up process uses the IAM role, or access keys, and the secret access key of the IAM user.
+The setup process uses the IAM role, or access keys, and the secret access key of the IAM user.

 #### OSB module for AWS